With the wildflower season upon us, now is the perfect time to hit the walking trails and enjoy some of the native bushland surrounding Perth.

 For more information about the Kwinana Loop Trail, click here.

-This is a lovely walk along the Whistlepipe Gully located in Mundy Regional Park in the Perth hills.
+This is a lovely walk along the Whistlepipe Gully located in Mundy Regional Park in the Perth hills that will get any dog’s tail wagging.
 Particularly pretty during wildflower season, the Whistlepipe Gully Walk also takes you past the ruins of what looked like an interesting architectural project.

 This is a relatively easy walk but there are a few slippery sections across the rocks to be wary of.